 - read the complete description if there is one.

 But if you are going to splurge on an Airbnb during Oktoberfest, be sure to read the fine print to know exactly what you’re getting into.
-We were considering using Airbnb for Oktoberfest and found a nice looking inexpensive room to stay in a great location, very close to Oktoberfest.
-But after reading the listing closely, we noticed it was just a room with a hard, oddly-shaped couch.
+We were considering using Airbnb for Oktoberfest and found a nice-looking inexpensive room to stay in a great location, very close to Oktoberfest.
+But after reading the listing closely, we noticed it was just a room with a hard, oddly shaped couch.
 You were required to bring your own sleeping bag, blankets, and pillows.
 At that point, for our euro, we found Stoke’s all-inclusive camping to be a far better option.

 Finding Cheap Oktoberfest Hotels in Munich